With products changing and SIDs risks to account for, you might be feeling the pressure of getting your baby to sleep safely. Here’s a simple guide…

 - The distance between the top of the mattress and the top of the cot sides should be at least 50cm.

-- Cot bars should be vertical and the distance between them no more than 6.5cm.
+- Cot bars should be vertical and the distance between them no less than 2.5cm and no more than 6.5cm (Which, 2021a).

 - If your cot has a solid head and footboard with shapes cut out, check that your baby’s limbs can’t get caught in them.

 Do I need two cots for my twins?

 If you are short on space or cash the thought of two cots may be alarming.
 So long as you follow other safer sleep guidance you can decide to have your twins in separate sleeping areas from birth, or have them sleeping together (The Lullaby Trust, no date).

 However, if sleeping together avoid a Moses basket or small cot as they could overheat (Lullaby Trust, no date).

 Yes – if you stick to a few checks and rules:

 - Make sure the cot – even if old – conforms to current British or European safety standards.
 You will probably be able to find the manufacturers instructions online.